NishchayAnand/software-engineering/Java/Interfaces/Functional Interfaces/Comparator/Notes.md

 Collections.sort(people, (Person p1, Person p2) -> p1.getAge() - p2.getAge());
 ```

-## Benefits:
+## Comparison with Comparable:

-- Allows you to sort collections based on any property of the objects, not just their natural ordering.
+- **Separates the sorting logic from the class being sorted,** allowing you to sort collections based on any property of the objects, not just the ones they use for their natural ordering (defined by `Comparable`).
+This gives you much more control over the sorting criteria.
-- **Separates the sorting logic from the class being sorted.**

-## NOTE:
+## Key Points:

 Java provides some pre-defined comparators for common types like `String` and `Integer`.
 You can use these directly or create your own for more complex sorting needs.